ovick1997/user-data-manager/readme.txt

 == Description ==

-The **User and WP Options Manager** plugin allows you to manage WordPress user data and options directly from the admin panel with an intuitive interface.
+The **User and Options Manager** plugin allows you to manage WordPress user data and options directly from the admin panel with an intuitive interface.
 This plugin enables administrators to easily update user information and WordPress options like site settings and email addresses.

 With this plugin, you can:
 - View and manage user data (name, email, etc.).